mosbiuschip/chipathon2025/gf180mcuD_technology_info/devices.md

 # Devices in gf180mcuD

-> Note: this was partly generated using an LLM.
+> ⚠️ Warning: this was partly generated using an LLM.
 Double check the information before using or relying on it.

 ## GF180MCU Open PDK – MOSFET Device Table with SPICE Model Names